 Here is a closer look at the most common existing-business funding options.

 If you have considerable liquid assets available, then you may be able to self-fund your business purchase.
 You retain control of the business and will not be indebted to lenders.
 You also will not need to give up a stake in the company to venture capitalists or partners.
-If you are one of the fortunate who has ample funding for a business, you may want to consider the Benetrends Rainmaker Advantage Program®, a corporate capitalization strategy, that has the ability for 100% of the gain on the sale of a company to be 100% tax-free.
+If you are one of the fortunate who has ample funding for a business, you may want to consider the Benetrends Rainmaker Advantage Plan®, a corporate capitalization strategy, that has the ability for 100% of the gain on the sale of a company to be 100% tax-free.

 Venture capital investors will put up the funds to finance the business in return for an ownership share in the company.
 Note that most VC investors are looking to invest in high-growth companies and have a longer investment horizon than traditional lenders.
 These investors will want at least one seat on your board of directors and will usually play a hands-on role in the management and growth of the company.